 Planning and hosting fun social events for employees is proven to increase employee engagement, which is an important thing for productive and efficient workplaces.
 They also serve as a great brain break – a way to relax and rejuvenate during a busy workday or week.

 One of the big ways that BBD employees relax comes during the summer months for the annual Summer BBQ.
-Our social committee spends a lot of time organizing everyone into competing teams for different activities, including a team spirit contest (Team Pirates took the crown this year, closely followed by Team Pacman).
+Our social committee organizes everyone into competing teams for different activities, including a team spirit contest.
 This BBQ is a great way to kick off the summer and employees look forward to it every year!
-We also have the Halloween Costume Contest coming up, where employees come dressed in their best and scariest costumes to compete for the grand prize.
+We also have a Halloween Costume Contest where employees dress in their best costumes to compete for the grand prize.

 #3.
 Encourages Socialization, Collaboration and Other Aspects of Teamwork